 Easy entry – just complete the widget below for as many entries as you like (daily even for more entries).
 Open to U.S. residents 18 years of age or older.
 Winner will be notified via email and will have 24 hours to respond to claim their prize.
 Be sure to check your spam!

-Do pin and share this upcycled farmhouse coat rack.
+Additionally, pin and share this upcycled farmhouse coat rack.
 For me, it’s all about inspiring you and others out there.
 DIY is where it’s at!

-Up next, this pair of plaques are definitely in need of a makeover, don’t you think?
+Likewise, up next, this pair of plaques are definitely in need of a makeover, don’t you think?
 See their new look HERE.